Assiminee/alx-low_level_programming/0x12-singly_linked_lists/README.md

 + How to build and use linked lists

 ## More Info
+Please use this data structure for this project:
 ```
 /**
  * struct list_s - singly linked list